Five Tips To Try When Your Website Isn’t Ranking

 1. Submit Your Website to the Major Search Engines.

 If you have not submitted your website to the major search engines yet, this should be your top priority.
-You can submit your website to Yahoo Site Explorer, Google Webmaster Central and Live Search Webmaster Center.
+You can submit your website to Bing and Google Webmaster Central.
 These resources can provide you feedback on who is linking to your website, which pages are the most popular, which keywords drive the most traffic to your website and if the search engine has experienced any issues while trying to index your website.

 2. Build Links.